 The song is at the number 11 spot in its third week on the Billboard Pop Chart, and it is a cool song because it is quite a bit different than what Sheeran normally puts out.
 After all, you don’t expect he of the acoustic guitar to suddenly change course and put out a marimba style club-pop song that is this catchy.
 But Sheeran has done.
 In fact, he is more Justin Timberlake than Ed Sheeran in this one.
 But I’m not complaining.
 After all, it has given Sheeran the first number one hit across a myriad of countries that he has ever had.
 And that lovely man?
 He deserves it.

 ‘This Town‘ from Niall Horan

 I thought Niall Horan’s ‘This Town‘ was gorgeous the first time I heard it.
 Especially because the black and white video he released of the song was a one-take one-mic wonder that proved the former One Direction member could definitely sing.

-And even if I didn’t love it already, I would have forced myself to love it anyway after I heard Simon Cowell being such an asshole about Horan’s chances of being successful with his new solo career.
+And even if I didn’t love it already, I would have forced myself to love it anyway after I heard Simon Cowell being such a jerk about Horan’s chances of being successful with his new solo career.
 Because don’t you just love to prove that egotistical jerk wrong?